-Team inhibits Alzheimer's biomarkers in animal model by targeting astrocytesDecember 11th, 2012 in Alzheimer's disease & dementia /
+Team inhibits Alzheimer's biomarkers in animal model by targeting astrocytesDecember 11, 2012 in Medicine & Health / Alzheimer's disease & dementia

 A research team composed of University of Kentucky researchers has published a paper which provides the first direct evidence that activated astrocytes could play a harmful role in Alzheimer's disease.
 The UK Sanders-Brown Center on Aging has also received significant new National Institutes of Health (NIH) funding to further this line of study.